 Is English proficiency a requirement?

-Because the TED Conferences are conducted in English, English proficiency is a requirement.
-This is to ensure every Fellow gets the most out of their experience.
+Yes.
+The program is conducted in English, English proficiency is a requirement.
 However, we do not require applicants to be native English speakers.
 Many do, in fact, have other native languages.

 Will TED provide Fellows with their visas?

-Applicants selected to be TED Fellows are responsible for getting their own visas.
-However, we do provide a formal letter of invitation that should be sufficient for most countries' visa applications.
+Applicants selected to be TED Fellows are responsible for applying for their own visas.
+However, we do provide a formal letter of invitation that should be sufficient for most countries' visa processes.
 While we do our best to help each Fellow, we cannot be responsible if a visa is denied.
-The formal letter of invitation can also be used to document the trip if you are a student studying in another country.
 We do cover visa application fees.